bmacnaughton/gulp-markers/README.md

 1. Make no assumptions about marker formats.

     This allows markers to be inserted in any type of file and for them to encode any information required by the use case.
-The caller specifies string that will be used to recognize markers.
+The caller specifies pattern that will be used to recognize markers.

 2. Make no assumption that the substitution is known at marker-recognition time.

-    Recognizing markers and performing transforms are separate functions.
+    Recognizing markers and performing transforms are independent functions.
+Transforms should be able to be performed at marker recognition time but there should be no requirement to do so.

 3. Allow insertion or replacement of existing content.

-    Markers are defined by you so they can be either a simple pattern or two patterns that bracket content to be replaced.

-4. Enable replacement to occur at marker recognition time.
+    Markers are defined by you so they can be either a single marker or two markers that bracket content to be replaced.
+This is satisfied by allowing the users to define the patterns used for marker recognition in combination with a replacement function.

-    While marker recognition and transformation are separate it should be possible to perform transformation when the marker pattern is recognized.